 Washington Post :- https://goo.gl/aYRNTu

 Petition Placed On Behalf of 1.32 billion Indian Citizens and Tourists who visit India to experience one of the seventh wonders of the world.

-Voice For Taj Mahal needs your help with “UNESCO Director General : Petition to UNESCO Director, Save Tajmahal Campaign.
+Save Congress In Kerala needs your help with “UNESCO Director General : Petition to UNESCO Director, Save Tajmahal Campaign.
 Existance of Taj is under Threat.”.
-Join Voice For and 938 supporters today.
+Join Save Congress In and 1,189 supporters today.